(Photo: protestors demonstrating outside Irwin County Detention Center)

 Law student Anish Patel (3L) assisted clinic attorneys in preparing the motion.

-New York University’s First Amendment Watch profiled the Clinic’s work in a December 2020 analytical feature.
+New York University’s First Amendment Watch profiled the Clinic’s work in December 2020.